GuidanceMantras/GuidanceMantras/README.md

   * then think best possible way to afford it either through EMI or late payment
   * Never pay full amount to any buying in life
   * Analyze above points once again before making a decision to buy something/anything
-- Always go for second hand buy as a first option on different application such as olx, ebay , amazon or others
+- Always go for second hand buy as a first option on different application such as olx, ebay , amazon or facebook marketplac, whatsapp or other applications
 - Always buy either new or second hand in festival season or offer season such as Diwali, black friday, big billion day, or christmas offer or so on
 - Always look for areas in your cities, where things will be cheaper
+- Always llok for shops/companies, where things will be cheaper
 - In Bengaluru, people get cheap products in different areas like below
 - JC Road in Bengaluru: cheap car and bicycle parts, cheap laptop, mobile and parts, cheap electronics parts
 - SP road in Bengaluru : cheap second hand books and new ones